LA’s Poorly Designed Streets Cause Pedestrian Accidents

 An experienced Los Angeles pedestrian accident attorney can help injured individuals receive financial reimbursement for medical expenses, lost wages and more.
 While money can’t wash away the pain, fear, and emotional trauma of a serious accident, it can help make recovery easier.

-If you’ve been seriously injured by a distracted driver, contact Sally Morin Law.
+If you’ve been seriously injured by a distracted driver, contact Sally Morin Personal Injury Lawyers.
 Sally and her team of Los Angeles pedestrian accident lawyers have been helping hard-working victims like you get the money they deserve both in and out of court for two decades.